brainwavecollective/nvidia-ai-workbench/README.md

 # Providers
 Runpod - NOGO cool and all but runs in a container
-Lamdbda Labs - working
+Lamdbda Labs - confirmed
-Massed Compute
+Massed Compute - confirmed
 	RTX A6000 [Spot]
 	Base Ubuntu Desktop 22.04